6 Considerations to Make When Naming a Trust - An Overview

 One of the most common mistakes people make when naming a trust with Chandler estate planning attorneys is not checking the legal name of someone.

-You need to double-check that you have the legal name of a person before naming a trust.
+You need to double-check that you have the correct legal names of individuals before naming a trust.
 Otherwise, it could cause problems with validating the trust and proving identity.

 Another excellent idea for naming a trust is including a family name.
 This is a unique way of remembering someone and keeping them alive in your life.
 However, that doesn’t mean you must use the real family name.